Kodak: Slide projectors

 Kodak purchased a concept for a slide projector from Italian-American inventor Louis Misuraca in the early 1960s.
 The Carousel line of slide projectors was launched in 1962, and a patent was granted to Kodak employee David E. Hansen in 1965.
 Kodak ended the production of slide projectors in October 2004.

+One early Kodak product bridging digital technology with projection techniques was the Kodak Datashow, featuring a translucent liquid crystal display panel that was placed on an overhead projector instead of a conventional transparency, with the panel being connected to the display card of a personal computer to accept its video output.
+This arrangement permitted the computer's display to be projected onto a projection screen or wall, making it suitable for viewing by audiences of more than "a handful of people".
+Limitations included the monochrome nature of the panel, along with a lack of resolution and contrast.
+However, at just above the "psychologically important £1,000 mark", the product was competitive when considering the pricing of larger colour monitors appropriate for group viewing.

 Instant cameras

 Kodak was the exclusive supplier of negatives for Polaroid cameras from 1963 until 1969, when Polaroid chose to manufacture its own instant film.
 In 1976, Kodak began selling its own line of EK instant camera models.
 These were followed by the Colorburst in 1979 and the Kodamatic in 1982.
 After losing a patent battle with Polaroid Corporation, Kodak left the instant camera business in 1986.

 Image sensors

 In the early 1970s, Kodak began research into CCD sensor image sensors.
 Kodak developed the first megapixel sensor in a 2/3 inch format, which was marketed in the Videk Megaplus Camera in 1987.
 In 1991, the KAF-1300, a 1.3 megapixel sensor, was used in Kodak's first commercially sold digital camera, the DCS-100.
 The company began producing its first CMOS image sensors in 2005.

 The Bayer filter, a method of RGB color display for image sensors, was patented by Kodak scientist Bryce Bayer in 1976.
 In 2007, a successor to the Bayer filter for digital cameras was created by company scientists John Compton and John Hamilton, which added white pixels to the RGB display.

 In 2011, Kodak sold its Image Sensor Solutions business to Platinum Equity, which was renamed Truesense shortly after.